IBM/ibm-block-csi-driver/docs/content/installation/install_hostdefiner.md

 The host definer can also be downloaded and installed as part of the operator and driver installation process.
 For more information, see [Installing the operator and driver](install_operator_driver.md).

-After the HostDefiner custom resource is installed, the HostDefiner pod automatically creates a HostDefinition custom resource.
+After the HostDefiner custom resource is installed, the HostDefiner pod automatically creates HostDefinition custom resources.
 The HostDefinition information can be viewed using the `kubectl get hostdefinition` command.